Marion Meadmore

-Marion Ironquill Meadmore (born 1936) is an Ojibwa-Cree Canadian activist and lawyer.
+Marion Ironquill Meadmore (July 11, 1935 – February 19, 2025) was an Ojibwa-Cree Canadian activist and lawyer.
 Meadmore was the first woman of the First Nations to attain a law degree in Canada.
-She founded the first Indian and Métis Friendship Centre in Canada to assist indigenous people who had relocated to urban areas with adjustments to their new communities.
-She edited the native newspaper The Prairie Call, bringing cultural events as well as socio-economic challenges into discussion for native communities.
-She was the only woman on the Temporary Committee of the National Indian Council, which would later become the Assembly of First Nations, and would become the secretary-treasurer of the organization when it was formalized.
+She founded the first Indian and Métis Friendship Centre in Canada to assist Indigenous people who had relocated to urban areas with adjustments to their new communities.
+She edited the native newspaper, The Prairie Call, bringing cultural events as well as socio-economic challenges into discussion for native communities.
+She was the only woman on the Temporary Committee of the National Indian Council, which would later become the Assembly of First Nations, and who would become the secretary-treasurer of the organization when it was formalized.
 She was one of the women involved in the launch of the Kinew Housing project, to bring affordable, safe housing to indigenous urban dwellers and a founder of the Indigenous Bar Association of Canada.
 She has received the Order of Canada as well as many other honors for her activism on behalf of indigenous people.
 She was a founder and currently serves on the National Indigenous Council of Elders.

 Early life

-Marion Ironquill was born in 1936 on the Peepeekisis First Nation Reserve near Balcarres, Saskatchewan, Canada to Helen and Joseph Ironquill.
+Marion Ironquill was born in 1936 on the Peepeekisis First Nation Reserve near Balcarres, Saskatchewan, Canada, to Helen and Joseph Ironquill.
 Her mother was of Cree heritage and her father was Ojibwa.
 She grew up on her family's farm and attended school ten months of the year at a residential school twelve miles away because there was no school available locally.

 She graduated from Birtle Collegeate, a parochial institution which left her with a feeling that she did not belong in either the aboriginal world or the non-native world.
-At the age of 16, she enrolled in pre-med courses at the University of Manitoba in Winnipeg.
+Aged 16, she enrolled in pre-med courses at the University of Manitoba in Winnipeg.
 After two years of science studies in 1954, Ironquill left school to marry Ronald Hector Meadmore, who would go on to earn fame in the Canadian Football League.
 The couple had three children, Glen, Neil and Jim.
 For nearly twenty years, Meadmore raised her children and participated in social projects.